A thrill and a delight to have you with us, Rush Limboy at the EIB Network.

 And it also matters to the Republicans.

-They believe, they believe that the Hispanics hate them.
+They believe that the Hispanics hate them.

 They believe the Democrats have succeeded in making that happen.

-They believe there's only one they can do to change that, one thing, and that's support what the Democrats are in favor of.
+They believe there's only one they can do to change that one thing, and that's support what the Democrats are in favor of.

 Because they think that'll make people not hate them.